Measure ID

 • Cases will be grouped by patient ID to support review of all cases for that patient, even outside of the 30 day period

-• Index cases are the first chronological case within 30 days before death that is not excluded as as outlined in exclusions above
+• Index cases are the first chronological case within 30 days before death (excluding ASA 6 including Organ Procurement)

 • Dates of death that precede the patient’s Last Known Alive date are not considered for this measure.